ember-learn/ember-blog/content/ember-released-6-4.md

 #### Bug fixes

-Ember CLI 6.4 includes 1 noteworthy bug fix:
+Ember CLI 6.4 includes 4 bug fixes:

-[#10685](https://github.com/ember-cli/ember-cli/pull/10685) Add configuration to opt new projects out of the deprecated behavior of the Store class extending EmberObject.
+- [#10685](https://github.com/ember-cli/ember-cli/pull/10685) Add configuration to opt new projects out of the deprecated behavior of the Store class extending EmberObject.
 If upgrading you may need to alter this configuration when updating with `ember-cli-update` or otherwise applying the blueprint.
+- [#10620](https://github.com/ember-cli/ember-cli/pull/10620) Handle errors gracefully when proxy target is down.
+- [#10641](https://github.com/ember-cli/ember-cli/pull/10641) Fix eslint parser for js when using --typescript flag.
+- [#10659](https://github.com/ember-cli/ember-cli/pull/10659/files) Improve de-typing .gts files.

 #### Features

-Ember CLI 6.4 introduces [insert number here] new feature:
+Ember CLI 6.4 introduces 1 new feature:

+- [#10661](https://github.com/ember-cli/ember-cli/pull/10661) Update ember-try to v4 in blueprints.

 #### Deprecations

-Ember CLI 6.4 introduces [insert number here] new deprecations:
+Ember CLI 6.4 introduces no new deprecations.

 For more details on the changes in Ember CLI 6.4 and detailed upgrade instructions, please review the [Ember CLI 6.4.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v6.4.0).